mehturt/xmms2_lastfm_scrobbler/README.md

 - It could be integrated with xmms2 to startup automatically after xmms2 is started.
 The only issue is the last.fm authentication the first time user runs the scrobbler, which must be done via a web browser.
-I tried to launch "links" from the script, but it did not work for me.
+I tried to launch "links" from the script, but it did not work for me.  *Possibly separate authentication from the scrobbler.*
 - Script goes to an infinite loop once `xmms2 quit` is executed.
 - Script does not work without `API_KEY` and `SECRET`.
 Not sure if I can share those.
 Most likely I can because it's also present in the [rhythmbox scrobbler](https://git.gnome.org/browse/rhythmbox/tree/plugins/audioscrobbler/rb-audioscrobbler-service.c)